neo4j/neo4j-python-driver/docs/source/api.rst

 ``bookmark_manager``
 --------------------
 Specify a bookmark manager for the driver to use.
-If present, the bookmark manger is used to keep all work on the driver causally consistent.
+If present, the bookmark manager is used to keep all work on the driver causally consistent.

 See :class:`.BookmarkManager` for more information.